PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ## Windows user
 * There may be slight differences in how Chrome or Firefox behaves compared to installations on Linux or Mac (YMMV).

+## HTTP Error
+If you get the error:
+> An HTTP error occurred when trying to retrieve this URL.
+HTTP errors are often intermittent, and a simple retry will get you on your way.
+ConnectionError(ReadTimeoutError("HTTPSConnectionPool(host='conda.anaconda.org', port=443): Read timed out.",),)

+...and the `buildhub.sh` script is building the user container image (running Dockerfile.custom), just run `make notebook_image` to resume rebuilding the Jupyter Notebook user container image.